Your Guide to Live Chat Support Services

 There’s a bit of a balancing act here, but, in general, the fewer fields a contact form has, the more likely someone is to fill it out.

-The emergence of large language models (LLMs) has made it possible to use an AI assistant to collect information about customers’ specific orders or requests.
-When such an assistant detects that a request is complex and needs human attention, it can ask for the necessary information to pass along to an agent.
+The emergence of large language models (LLMs) has made it possible to use an AI agent to collect information about customers’ specific orders or requests.
+When such an agent detects that a request is complex and needs human attention, it can ask for the necessary information to pass along to an agent.
 This turns the traditional contact form into a conversation, placing it further along in the customer service journey so only those customers who need to fill it out will have to use it.

 Though they may seem minor in isolation, there’s an important truth here: if you want to get more people to use your live chat for customer service, make it easy and pain-free for them to do so.
 Every additional second of searching or fiddling means another lost opportunity.